The visual effects of The Wrath of Khan were filmed quickly, efficiently — and, most importantly, they came in on budget.

 They also added an animated sequence of lights to the hangar bay.

 The remaining shots required new models.
 The ILM team built the Regula planetoid and several other simple pieces, but the main task was the construction of the Reliant — the first Starfleet vessel other than the Constitution class ever seen.

-“In the dogfight you had to instantly recognize which ship you were looking at,” said Production Designer Joseph Jennings.
+According to Production Designer Joseph Jennings, “In the dogfight you had to instantly recognize which ship you were looking at.”

 George wasn’t keen on a proposal to give the Reliant a different color scheme from the Enterprise: